bdesanctis/bamdam/README.md

 ## Description

-Warning - this software is still in development.
-Things are changing often here, and more is on the way!
+WARNING - this software is still in development.
+Things are changing often here!

 Please contact me with any issues, unexpected behavior, or requests. bddesanctis@gmail.com